How Often Should You Train BJJ? Finding Your Ideal Weekly Split

 Training approach: Moderate intensity rolling, focus on learning, mix drilling with positional sparring, take rest days when needed.

-Why strength training matters: Even one gym session per week significantly reduces injury risk and helps you train BJJ sustainably into your 40s, 50s and beyond.
+Why strength training matters: Even one strength training session per week significantly reduces injury risk and helps you train BJJ sustainably into your 40s, 50s and beyond.

 Competitor Training (Performance, Tournament Prep)